Amazon PPC Advertising

 Amazon PPC Advertising 101 (Part 2 of 2):

-It is the most powerful, yet simple to use Amazon advertising software I know of, and has helped me reduce my ACOS and increase profits much more effectively than my previous software that costs 6x more (I'm on the Grow Ninja annual plan that's works out to just $69.30 per month and has helped me cut ad costs by $5000 per month!).
+It is the most powerful, yet simple to use Amazon advertising software I know of, and has helped me reduce my ACOS and increase profits much more effectively than my previous software that costs 6x more.
+I'm on the Grow Ninja annual plan that's works out to just $69.30 per month and has helped me reduce my TACOS and ACOS while increasing sales!

 Plus it has excellent support, with CEO Ritu Java conducting free masterminds and Zoom meetings for users.

-PPC Ninja is the #1 Amazon PPC optimization software that I personally use and recommend
+PPC Ninja is my #1 choice for Amazon PPC optimization software and what I personally use.

-It is the most powerful, yet simple to use Amazon advertising software I know of, and has helped me reduce my ACOS and increase profits much more effectively than my previous software that costs 6x more (I'm on the Grow Ninja annual plan that's works out to just $69.30 per month and has helped me cut ad costs by $5000 per month!).
+It is the most powerful, yet simple to use Amazon advertising software I know of, and has helped me reduce my ACOS and increase profits much more effectively than my previous software that costs 6x more.
+I'm on the Grow Ninja annual plan that's works out to just $69.30 per month and has helped me reduce my TACOS and ACOS while increasing sales!

 Plus it has excellent support, with CEO Ritu Java conducting free masterminds and Zoom meetings for users.